Rent regulation policies

 Implementation Examples

 California, Maryland, New Jersey, and New York have rent regulation laws as of 2019.
 New Jersey has rent control regulations in about 120 jurisdictions; the other three states have regulations covering a few jurisdictions.
 Thirty-seven states currently prohibit or preempt rent regulation; nine states (Alaska, Hawaii, Maine, Montana, Nevada, Ohio, Pennsylvania, Rhode Island, and West Virginia) have no laws that address rent regulation.
-As of 2019, legislatures in four states (Colorado, Illinois, Oregon, and Washington) are considering legislation to remove prohibitions on rent control.
-Oregon was the first state to adopt statewide rent regulation policies14, followed by California15.
-Similar policies are proposed in Illinois and Washington, and Colorado plans to repeal its statewide ban, allowing local rent regulation policies16.
+As of 2021, legislatures in seven states (Colorado, Illinois, Massachusetts, Minnesota, Nevada, Oregon, and Washington) are considering challenges to preemption or new regulations to remove prohibitions on rent control10.
+Oregon was the first state to adopt statewide rent regulation policies24, followed by California25.
+Similar policies are proposed in Illinois and Washington, and Colorado plans to repeal its statewide ban, allowing local rent regulation policies26.

-Rent regulation policies exist in various forms in many other countries around the world; Ireland and Belgium are two countries that have rent regulation policies with income eligibility requirements12.
+Rent regulation policies exist in various forms in many other countries around the world; Ireland and Belgium are two countries that have rent regulation policies with income eligibility requirements14.
+Most European countries have adopted some form of moderate rent regulations, and several places such as Berlin and Catalonia have re-introduced strict rent controls34.

 Implementation Resources